kenn289/KenBot/README.md

 ﻿# KenBot OS

 > A self-operating digital personality platform.
 > Lives on WhatsApp, X (Twitter), and YouTube.
-Talks like Kenneth, posts like Kenneth, learns from how he actually communicates — and builds his brand autonomously while he's busy doing other things.
+Talks like Kenneth, posts like Kenneth, learns from how he actually communicates, watches what the algorithm is pushing — and builds his brand autonomously while he's busy doing other things.

 ---